 Schedule and Requirements

 Volunteers for Israel offers 1- 2- and 3-week IDF Base Programs throughout the year.
 Volunteers wishing to arrange longer service should inquire in advance.
+Download the latest volunteer program schedule here.

-THEREFORE, TO AVOID ARRIVING LATE AT THE MEETING PLACE, VFI STRONGLY ADVISES YOU TO PLAN TO ARRIVE IN ISRAEL BEFORE THE SUNDAY START DATE.
+TO AVOID ARRIVING LATE AT THE MEETING PLACE, VFI STRONGLY ADVISES YOU TO PLAN TO ARRIVE IN ISRAEL BEFORE THE SUNDAY START DATE.

 On the program start date, SAR-EL meets and transports volunteers to their bases.
 See the Transportation Section of VFI’s Program Handbook for additional details.